 Some of the plants that grow in and around cities are not good for you.
 At all.
 In fact, some of them could flat-out kill you!
 So, please, stay away from any plant that has:

 Just to be clear, toxic means they can give you abdominal pains, but the ones that are poisonous could really put your life in danger.
 The vast majority of plants you’re going to find when urban foraging are NOT poisonous, yet you should stick to the ones that are in this list.

-The only plants I don’t want you to forage (whether you’re in the city or the woods) are mushrooms.
 Although there are 5,000 mushroom species growing in the U.S. with only 100 of them being poisonous, you just don’t want to take any chances.
 A lot of mushrooms that are safe have poisonous lookalikes.